Rufluenza/USB-ejector/README.md

   pip3 install PyQt5
   ```
 ### Location of scripts
-You will also need to set the usb-eject.sh on you Desktop
+You will also need to set the usb-eject.sh on your Desktop
-And the other script in Downloads
+And the python script in Downloads

 ## TO-DO
 Blacklist drives so it only shows USB devices on linux.